IliHan/ClimateChange_AtlanticSalmon/README.md

 [![DOI](https://zenodo.org/badge/986552679.svg)](https://doi.org/10.5281/zenodo.15468304)

-This repository contains all scripts related to the following open-access article:
+This repository contains all datasets and scripts related to the following open-access article:
 **Hani et al., 2025b**
 *Past and Future Hydrological and Water Temperature Shifts in Atlantic Salmon Rivers in Northeastern America (1979–2100)*

 ## Summary

-This dataset provides simulated daily discharge and water temperature (Tw) time series from **1979 to 2100** for **35 Atlantic salmon rivers** across northeastern Canada and the northeastern United States.
+This repository provides simulated daily discharge and water temperature (Tw) time series from **1979 to 2100** for **35 Atlantic salmon rivers** across northeastern Canada and the northeastern United States.

 Future projections are based on six General Circulation Models (GCMs) from the CMIP6 ensemble: